We offer Surrey Dysport™ injections alongside our many other options for reducing wrinkles with high-quality injectables.

 What types of wrinkles can Dysport Aesthetic™ be used for?

-The use of Dysport™ is quite specific.
+The use of Dysport™ in Vancouver, or elsewhere, is quite specific.
 It is not used for all wrinkles on the face.
 For aesthetics, it is primarily used on five spots around the forehead, eyebrows and near the outer corner of the eyes.
 It can help smooth:

 - Moderate to deep glabellar lines (vertical lines between eyebrows that look like frown lines, even if you’re not frowning).
 It’s not the right solution for mild forms of these lines, or the type that can’t be smoothed by pressing on them.